rajeshvkothari/oom/GIN_README_2508.md

 - **ORAN Servers (optional)**
     ----------------------
-  This server needs to be setup only if oran model(s) are to be deployed.
+  This server needs to be set up only if oran model(s) are to be deployed.

-  - Create three AWS VMs in Ohio region with name as follows:
+  - Create three AWS VMs on Ohio region with name as follows:

 	```sh
 	VM1 Name: Bonap Server